sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 ## 5. Open Questions
 - 1.)
 Do we need a watchdog daemon?
 - 2.)
-Do we want to expand the tranceiver table in state DB to provide more information? which will make the xcvrd performance worse.
+Make xcvrd collect more information (lpmode) may degrade the performance.